BSC-ES/autosubmit/docs/source/userguide/platforms/index.rst

 The class ``submit_job`` is a existing class in ``SlurmPlatform`` that was overwritten to have a new behaviour.

-After all needed modifications and expansions, the ``ExamplePlatform`` class could look similar to the following example code.
+After all needed modifications and expansions, the ``Slurm_ExamplePlatform`` class could look similar to the following example code.

 .. code-block:: python
     :linenos: